CAR-T Cell Therapy - Advances in The Management of Multiple Myeloma

 - A common side effect - Cytokine release syndrome (CRS) occurs in a majority of patients.

-- Longer follow up is required to determine benefit in refractory patients.
+- Responses are encouraging and longer follow up is required to determine benefit in refractory patients.

 JNJ-4528 is a novel CAR T-cell therapy featuring two molecules that bind to BCMA, a protein found on the surface of multiple myeloma cells.
 JNJ-4528 was evaluated in patients with multiple myeloma who had received a median of five prior therapies, and for whom standard-of-care treatments were no longer working.